mbb10324/react-figura/README.md

 ___

-`FiguraHidden`: This component is a hidden input field and is used as a honepot to catch bots. if it is filled it will throw an error warning the user that a bot may be attempting to fill a form.
+`FiguraHidden`: This component is a hidden input field and is used as a honeypot to catch bots. if it is filled it will throw an error warning the user that a bot may be attempting to fill a form.
 Use this component as a security mechanism.

 Example usage: